olm3ca/Surface-Laptop-Go/README.md

 ## Part 3: MacOS
 <img src="SLG4.png" width="354">
-MacOS also works quite well, except for battery percentage, fingerprint reader and the touchpad is a bit wonky.
+MacOS also works quite well, especially when using BigSurface.kext (details below), fingerprint reader doesn't work as expected.
 Start with the lastest version of Opencore.
 I useed Big Sur on this hardware, YMMV with Monterey.

 1. Download and set up your Mac OS X Big Sur USB install media. [gibMacOS](https://github.com/corpnewt/gibMacOS)
     - Before you make the install USB, make sure it is formatted as APFS with GUID Partition Map.